l33tllama/leofebey.com/pages/04.blog/why-not-fulltime/item.md

 * I like flexibility a lot and anticipate interruptions
 * I'm very self-driven and I like to dictate what I do to a significant degree

+*** Update 26/02/2020 ***

+I've been writing my business plan, and it made me think of another important reason.
+Relating to previous reasons listed.

+* I would like to sustain my broad range of skills, by being able to continue learning about them, and applying them to work clients and personal projects.
+In a full-time job, it is unlikely that I will be able to do this*

+\*In my previous full-time job, it gave me a broad range of projects that covered my skills fairly well.
+It was however a very stressful (and isolating) job that drove me into mental illness.
+Working my own hours and choosing my own projects dramatically reduces chances of mental illness recurring.

 Photo by Andrew Neel from Pexels